TimDaub/cofra/readme.md

 # Emotext
 Emotext is framework that helps you extract, save and correlate emotions with contextual information.
-It uses MIT's conceptnet5, nltk and Python for this.
+It uses MIT's conceptnet5, nltk and Python.

-To enable programming-language-indenpendent usage, Emotext's interface is provided as RESTful as possible.
+To enable programming-language-indenpendent usage, Emotext's interface is provided as RESTfully.

 ## Automatic installation
 Emotext uses `pip` for dependency management.
 To install all required dependencies, you simply run:

     pip install -r requirements.txt

-Additionally, you'll still need to download `nltk`'s [language-specific files](#downloading-nltks-language-specific-files).
+Additionally, you'll need to download `nltk`'s [language-specific files](#downloading-nltks-language-specific-files).

 ## Manual installation
 Python3 is required, as well as `pip` for installing dependencies.